By Bronwyn Slater

 Online shops are your best bet for finding products which have no packaging at all.
 Lush do a great range of shampoo and conditioner bars, soaps, makeup, hair dye, and other cosmetic and personal care products.
 Refill shops (most of which are online and do deliveries) are great for things like toothpaste tabs, dishwashing soap, laundry soap, etc. These shops are conscious of the fact that people want zero waste, so their deliveries are usually in cardboard and compostable packaging.

 I have found the shampoo and conditioner bars really excellent and will continue buying these.
 I buy soap loose or in cardboard boxes.
 I use solid moisturiser and cleansing bars – these work by warming between your hands or simply rubbing on your skin.
 In the kitchen I’ve replaced paper towels with washable cloths.
-I use Bio-D washing powder which comes in a paper bag, and I use soap nuts occasionally.
 I make my own liquid soap by mixing some grated bar soap with boiling water.
+I use Bio-D washing powder which comes in a paper bag, and I occasionally use soap nuts.

 So on the bathroom and kitchen front, going zero waste has been extremely easy for me.